MarkPearlCoZa/Blog_General/_posts/2019-09-04-Minto-Pyramid-Principle.md

 tags:
 category: Process
 ---

-## The best executive communication

-Situation - state of affairs, fact based, unambigous, non-controversial Complication - what's changed, making things harder Question - questions raised by S and C
+Situation - state of affairs, fact based, unambigous, non-controversial
+Complication - what's changed, making things harder
+Question - questions raised by S and C
 Answer - answer-first, pyramid-shaped, evidence-based, resolves C 100%

 Be on your front foot, not your back foot.
 Mark things as draft if you want feedback